VarrianRin/OperatingSystems/2project/README.txt

 Hello,

-You are in the folder 2project.
+You are in the folder 2 project.
+This is a consumer-producer simulation.
 Here are two .cpp files, one .h and CMakeLists.
 Also, here is a an empty folder "build" just to skip mkdir part.

 First, you should move to the folder "build", then run cmake and make.